Extreme Event Aware ($\eta$-) Learning: Results

-In this last problem, the setup remains identical to the first downscaling example, except that the $\nu_0$ is not chosen as $y_\#\mu$, but rather a hypothesized generalized extreme value distribution (GEVD).
+In this last problem, the setup remains identical to the first downscaling example, except that $\nu_0$ is not chosen as $y_\#\mu$, but rather a hypothesized generalized extreme value distribution (GEVD).
 This minor modification marks a crucial verification of the wide applicability of $\eta$-learning.
 Specifically, it demonstrates that \( \eta \)-learning is not confined to the ideal case; it can effectively capture potential extreme events that have neither been encountered nor observed and may not be well-represented in a finite dataset.
 This capability is particularly relevant in addressing challenges posed by the worsening impacts of climate change \cite{seneviratne2021weather}, among other applications.
-The procedure of obtaining the GEVD is specified in Appendix \ref{appxsec:evd}.
-The resulting GEVD is presented as the dotted purple curve in Figure \ref{fig:pdf-gevd}.
-This distribution serves as the \( \nu_0 \) used in this analysis.
-Note that we intentionally choose to extend the support of the true observable distribution in the hypothesized distribution to imitate the scenario where more adverse events can happen, but nothing related has been observed.
+The procedure for obtaining the GEVD is specified in the SI.
+The resulting GEVD is presented as the dotted purple curve in Fig. \ref{fig:pdf-gevd}.
+This distribution serves as \( \nu_0 \) used in this analysis.
+We emphasize that here, $\nu_0$ is a deliberately heavier-tailed reference law used to explore what HR precipitation fields are statistically consistent with the paired LR-HR training data under a specified adverse-tail hypothesis.